T-rav/Aspose.BarCode-for-Cloud/Examples/Node.js/README.md

 ## How to Run the Examples?

-After you have downloaded the ZIP file from the [Download ZIP](https://github.com/aspose-barcode/Aspose.BarCode-for-Cloud/archive/master.zip) link above, Extract the contents of ZIP file to any folder on your computer.
+After you have downloaded the ZIP file from the [Download ZIP](https://github.com/aspose-barcode/Aspose.BarCode-for-Cloud/archive/master.zip) link above, extract the contents of ZIP file to any folder on your computer.

 Aspose.BarCode for Cloud SDK examples for Node.js are located in the Examples/Node.js/ folder.